-We are currently in the process of having our hallway tiled and when that’s done, we are having new carpet on the stairs, landing and our bedroom.
+We are currently in the process of having our hallway tiled, and when that’s done, we have new carpet on the stairs, landing and our bedroom.
 Ideally, we would love to re-carpet the whole house.
-I guess it’s one of the problems of buying a new build house, everything looks tired at the same time.
+I guess it’s one of the problems of buying a new build house; everything looks tired at the same time.

 I don’t know about you but I like my house to be sparkly and clean at Christmas time.
 I would like it to be sparkly and clean ALL the time but life sometimes gets in the way so it’s not always perfect!!

 It’s quite frightening how much we accumulate over the space of a year, but every year before Christmas we make a point of having a good clear out.

 Our children seem to grow overnight, one minute their clothes fit perfectly, the next their trousers are halfway up their shins.
 We sell unworn clothes on local selling pages, take good condition clothes to the charity shops and recycle whatever is leftover.